Although Kara passed away in January 2023, her fund remains active, and donations in her memory are gratefully received.

 Such a facility will also honour Merryn Crofts, and many others, who have very sadly died from ME/CFS and donated body tissue for research purposes.

-We are immensely grateful to Kara for using the proceeds of her record sales to establish a new section within the MEA Ramsay Research Fund that will be dedicated to advancing post-mortem research and hopefully setting up a formal research facility.
+We are immensely grateful to Kara for being able to use the proceeds of her record sales to advancing post-mortem research and setting up a formal research facility.

 Dr Charles Shepherd